 Fly Fishing Clark Fork River This includes a Clark Fork River Montana Fly Fishing Report:

-10/17/24 The tailwater section is producing some good catches for our customers.
-The stream is flowing a little below a normal level in all sections.
+11/19/24 We are still getting some good catch reports from the tailwater section.
+The stream is flowing a below a normal level in all sections.
 There are good hatches taking place – Blue-winged olives, Spotted sedge caddis, October Caddis, and more.
 Stream levels are just a little below a normal level.

 The old fishing report archive is at the bottom of this page.
 Email us at (sales@perfectflystore.com) with the dates you will be fishing and we will send you a list of our fly recommendations.
 We can get flies and gear to you within two to three business days from the time you place your order via Priority Mail.
 If you provide a budget for flies, we will select them to match the budget and get them to you on time for your trip.
 Your can also call us at 800-594-4726 and we will help you decide what flies and gear to use.
 All orders are shipped free in the U.S. If under a $100 order requiring Priority mail is a charge of only $8.10.
 Orders over a $100 are shipped free via Priority Mail.